josephtownshend/CV/README.md

 #### This Skill

 - Mentoring
-  - Makers Mentor
   - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.
 I have written a blog post about this experience, which is avaliable to read in my blogs repo.

 #### Another Skill